hashicorp/terraform-azurerm-terraform-enterprise-hvd/README.md

 - Database subnet ID with service delegation configured for `Microsoft.DBforPostgreSQL/flexibleServers` for join action (`Microsoft.Network/virtualNetworks/subnets/join/action`)
 - Redis cache subnet ID
 - Ability to create private endpoints on the database and redis cache subnets
+- Chosen fully qualified domain name (FQDN) for your TFE instance (_e.g._ `tfe.azure.example.com`)

 #### Network security group (NSG)/firewall rules

-- Allow `TCP/443` ingress from TFE client access, VCS, and CI/CD tool subnets to load balancer subnet (if TFE load balancer is to be _internal_) or VM subnet (if TFE load balancer is to be _external_)
+- Allow `TCP/443` ingress to load balancer subnet (if TFE load balancer is to be _internal_) or VM subnet (if TFE load balancer is to be _external_) from CIDR ranges of TFE users/clients, your VCS, and other systems (such as CI/CD) that will need to access TFE
-- Allow `TCP/443` ingress from load balancer subnet to VM subnet (if load balancer is _internal_)
+- (Optional) Allow `TCP/9091` (HTTPS) and/or `TCP/9090` (HTTP) ingress to VM subnet from monitoring/observability tool CIDR range (for scraping TFE metrics endpoints)
-- Allow `TCP/5432` ingress from VM subnet to database subnet (for PostgreSQL traffic)
+- Allow `TCP/5432` ingress to database subnet from VM subnet (for PostgreSQL traffic)
-- Allow `TCP/6380` ingress from VM subnet to Redis cache subnet (for Redis TLS traffic)
+- Allow `TCP/6380` ingress to Redis cache subnetfrom VM subnet (for Redis TLS traffic)
-- Allow `TCP/8201` between VMs on VM subnet (for Vault cluster communication between TFE nodes with `active-active` operational mode)
+- Allow `TCP/8201` between VMs on VM subnet (for TFE embedded Vault internal cluster traffic between TFE nodes when `tfe_operational_mode` is `active-active`)

 ### TLS certificates